timothyloh0523/tp/docs/DeveloperGuide.md

 ### Target user profile

-Children who are not of age to gamble
+Children who are not of age to gamble, specifically children from ages 12-15.
+Hence, we ensured that the messages printed out were clear without too many technical terms so that the product would be tailored to our target audience.

 ### Value proposition